 Never wear Crest Whitestrips overnight or while sleeping/napping.

 Manufacturers like Crest encourage you to use whitening strips along with Crest whitening toothpaste for a brighter smile.
-But these options are worse for you in the long run.
+However, whitening toothpaste marketing is very clever—and sometimes misleading.

 Problems with Crest Whitestrips